Your 2025 Tarot Reading Is Here

 AdvertisementADVERTISEMENT

-“I do think there’s a lot of potential for us to realize our dreams, to fulfill our wishes, to achieve what we have long desired,” she says.
+“I do think there’s a lot of potential for us to realise our dreams, to fulfil our wishes, to achieve what we have long desired,” she says.
 “I think 2025 can really be the year to make it happen because if not now, truly, when?”

 Justice